-Meet our team: Deb, Aged Care Worker and Receptionist at St Louis Aged Care
+Meet our team: Deb, Aged Care Worker and Social support coordinator at St Louis Aged Care

 “If you can give people some happiness during the day, your job is half way done.”

 Deb has been with St Louis Aged Care for ten years, and during this time she has worked in several different roles.
-Currently she is a care worker at the St Louis Nursing Home and a receptionist for the home care division.
+Currently she is a care worker at the St Louis Nursing Home and a Social support coordinator for the home care division.
 She shares why she loves working in aged care and the different roles she’s had at St Louis Aged Care.

 What do you love about the aged care industry?